jumikao/SQL_portfolio_project_HR_Management_Report/README.md

 • SQL PARTITION BY
 • SQL DATEDIFF()
 • SQL CURDATE()
-• SQL SUBQUE RY
+• SQL SUBQUERY
 • SQL CORRELATED SUBQUERY

 ------------------------------------------

 8. Afterword
-This Portfolio Project aims to prove my analytical, SQL and Google Sheets skills and I hope it to be useful for my future employers to assess my knowledge and qualifications as top!
+- This Portfolio Project aims to prove my analytical, SQL and Google Sheets skills and I hope it to be useful for my future employers to assess my knowledge and qualifications as top!
 Hope to see you during a direct interview.
 Kind greetings. ;)